Print Version (PDF)

 FOR IMMEDIATE RELEASE

 SOS Press Office

 Exempts Residents who have No Dependent Enrolled in Public Education for Taxes, Fees, and Other Charges for Public Education.
 Initiative Constitutional Amendment.

 SACRAMENTO – Secretary of State Alex Padilla announced the proponent of a new initiative was cleared to begin collecting petition signatures today.

 The Attorney General prepares the legal title and summary that is required to appear on initiative petitions.
 When the official language is complete, the Attorney General forwards it to the proponent and to the Secretary of State, and the initiative may be circulated for signatures.
 The Secretary of State then provides calendar deadlines to the proponent and to county elections officials.
 The Attorney General’s official title and summary for the measure is as follows:

-The proponent of the measure, Michael Freeman Liddell, must collect the signatures of 365,880 registered voters (five percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
-The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials by October 3, 2016.
+The proponent of the measure, Lee Ross, must collect the signatures of 585,407 registered voters (eight percent of the total votes cast for Governor in the November 2014 general election) in order to qualify it for the ballot.
+The proponent has 180 days to circulate petitions for the measure, meaning the signatures must be submitted to county elections officials no later than May 8, 2018.
 The proponent can be reached at 16458 Bolsa Chica Street, #165, Huntington Beach, CA 92649.
 No phone number was provided.